Review the file to determine that the earnings requirement is met on or after the

 a WE born in 1938, began dialysis in 9/78 requires 19 QC's to be fully insured or

-The claimant may be insured on his/her own earnings record, on a spouses's earnings
+The claimant may be insured on his/her own earnings record, on a spouse's earnings

 lack of insured status until entitlement on all possible earnings record has been